QuantConnect/Lean/.vscode/readme.md

         - Ctrl+Shift+P (Command Palette) and select "Remote-Containers: Rebuild and Reopen in Container"

 You should now be in the development container, give VS Code a moment to prepare and you will be ready to go!
+If you would like to mount any additional local files to your container, checkout devcontainer.json "mounts" section for an example!
+Upon any mount changes you must rebuild the container using Command Palette as in step 5.

 <br />